 The head and shoulders pattern is widely known as a strong indication of impending price action reversal.
 By its very nature, it always appears at the top of an uptrend, although it's alter ego, the inverse head and shoulders, makes its appearance at the bottom of a downtrend.
-Consequently, it is often called a "bearish reversal pattern".

 The important feature of this pattern is, that you should never recognize it as such until retreating price action confirms, or validates, the right shoulder.

 The head and shoulders pattern has 4 components to it.

 As an uptrend begins to weaken, the forces of supply and demand begin to create indecision.
 The Bulls and Bears begin to wrestle for control of future price direction.
 The price makes an initial thrust high but the sellers come in and force it back down.
 This completes the initial and left shoulder - and also starts the neckline.